helloitsdave/notes-app-full-stack-testing/README.md

 [![CodeQL](https://github.com/helloitsdave/notes-app/actions/workflows/codeql.yml/badge.svg)](https://github.com/helloitsdave/notes-app/actions/workflows/codeql.yml)

-My intention is to build a very simple app (FE/BE + DB) which can be used for example tests (including docker + github action pipeline) for each layer using vitest, react-testing-library and playwright.
+My intention is to build a very simple app (FE/BE + DB) which can be used to demonstrate tests for each layer using vitest, react-testing-library and playwright.

 Starting point for building the app is the nice FreeCodeCamp tutorial [Full Stack Project Tutorial – Create A Notes App Using React and Node.js](https://www.freecodecamp.org/news/full-stack-project-tutorial-create-a-notes-app-using-react-and-node-js/)